Skip to main content

 Kuuma Nature Sauna

-Float atop southern Tasmania’s waterways and pay homage to the season with a dawn sauna session, where the morning glow of sunrise meets the warmth of the crackling fire.
+Float atop southern Tasmania’s waterways on a wintry weekend dawn sauna session for a sensory awakening where the morning glow of sunrise meets the warmth of the crackling fire.

 Aquila Eco Retreat

-Seek wellness in the Coal River Valley: melt in the heat of the wood-fired sauna then relax onsite in a glamping tent or eco-pod at this tranquil sanctuary.
+Seek wellness in the Coal River Valley: melt in the heat of the wood-fired sauna then relax onsite in a glamping tent or eco-pod at this sustainable off-grid sanctuary.

 Still at Freycinet

 Find hygge on the east coast at this Nordic-inspired sauna escape.
-Embrace the polarity of hot and cold while moving between the steamy sauna and the cool waters of the Freycinet coast.
+Embrace hot sauna and cool waters before warming up with fireside mulled wine and chocolate treats.

 A close up of a woman's face looking over her should to a man who is sitting on a wooden bench in the corner of a large sauna.